Woman talking on phone in front of a building.

 Ich habe das Projekt letztes Wochenende fertiggestellt.

-You can’t use the Present Perfect in English when you talk about something that happened in the past with a completed time period.
-You use it when you write or speak about an action/event that occurred in the past but also has a connection to the present.
+You can’t use the Present Perfect in English when discussing something that happened in the past with a completed time period.
+Instead, you use it when you write or speak about an action/event that occurred in the past but also has a connection to the present.

 Here’s a great video that explains this topic very well: